merkede/podcast-website/content/blog/how-verification-works-on-mastodon/index.md

 ---

-Management is so much more than a team hitting their OKRs and achieving a company’s objective.
+**Management is so much more than a team hitting their OKRs and achieving a company’s objective**.
 You have the power to influence a person’s mental wellbeing, their hopes and desires, their confidence and self-development.
 Management is coaching, training, mentoring and so much more.
 At least that was my belief going into the role - I took the role of manager extremely seriously.

 >	"people leave managers not companies"